spotDL/spotify-downloader/README.md

 <br/>

-You can chain up download tasks by separating them with spaces:
+You can queue up multiple download tasks by separating the arguments with spaces:

 ```
 $ spotdl [songQuery1] [albumUrl] [songQuery2] ... (order does not matter)